ntwauto/netbox-install/README.md

 # netbox-install on podman

-[The GitHub repository](netbox-install-github) houses the components needed to build NetBox as a container.
+[The GitHub repository](netbox-install-github) houses the components needed to build NetBox as a podman container.
-Netbox image was built on `ubi9' and pushed to [Docker Hub].
+Netbox image was built on `ubi9` and pushed to [Docker Hub].
 See the docker-compose.dev.yml file.

 ## Requirements
 - python3 --version >= 3.6